How I Cured My Lower Back Pain at Home

 You may be thinking, really peas?
 That sounds stupid.
 How can pea microgreens help me alleviate back pain?
 The answer lies in the nutrients found in these tiny plants.
 Pea microgreens are rich in compounds that have been shown to have anti-inflammatory properties, including kaempferol, quercetin, and carotenoids.

 Kaempferol is a flavonoid that has been shown to have potent anti-inflammatory effects.
 In a study published in the journal Biomolecules, kaempferol was found to reduce inflammation in mice with induced arthritis.
+(I know, but it's so hard to find mice with back pain.
+None of them have desk jobs)

 Similarly, quercetin has been shown to have anti-inflammatory and sinelytic effects in human studies, particularly in reducing the inflammatory response in individuals with allergies and asthma.
 So, yeah, there are some other fringe benefits to taking pea microgreens.